The electronic parts

 Make sure you get a proper “balance” charger for your LiPo.
 Balance chargers have an additional little plug that charges all the cells of the battery evenly.
 Once again I’d try an appropriate charger from hobbyking.

 The ESC doesn’t come with connectors so your going to need to buy some appropriate connectors also.
 You’re going to need to wire the batteries in series so you’ll need a soldering iron and some more connectors.
 I won’t bother writing about that because its boring.
+I’m liking the XT60 connectors at the moment as they can handle the juice and fit nicely together.

 Apart from that you could add in a anti-spark suppressor and a voltage meter if you want to get fancy.